Gain financial insights

 • You rarely visit hospitals

-• You want to save on premium and don’t mind paying a share during a rare emergency
+• You want to save on premiums and don’t mind paying a share during a rare emergency

 You should avoid coinsurance if: